-Proxy Statement Pursuant to Section 14(a) of the

-Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.\\)

-(Amendment No. \\\)

-Filed by the Registrant $\boxtimes$

-Filed by a Party other than the Registrant $\Box$

-Check the appropriate box:

-Preliminary Proxy Statement

-□ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Definitive Proxy Statement

-Definitive Additional Materials

-□ Soliciting Material Pursuant to § 240.14a-12

-X4 Pharmaceuticals, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement if Other Than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-⊠ No fee required.
+Filed l oy the Registrant ⊠ Filed by a Party other than the Registrant $\square$ Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materia ls Soliciting Material Pursuant to o § 240.14a-12 X4 Pharmaceuticals, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement if Other Than the Registrant) Payme ent of Filing Fee (Check the app propriate box): $\boxtimes$ No fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-Title of each class of securities to which transaction applies:

-Aggregate number of securities to which transaction applies:

-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

-Proposed maximum aggregate value of transaction:

-Total fee paid:

-□ Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Title o of each class of securities to whi ch transaction applies: Per un gate number of securities to wh uit price or other underlying valu ated and state how it was detern ue of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is Propo sed maximum aggregate value o of transaction: Total i fee paid: Fee paid previously with preli minary materials. ee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Amou nt Previously Paid: Form, Schedule or Registration States nent No.: Filing Party: Date I Filed: -

-Amount Previously Paid:

-Form, Schedule or Registration Statement No.:

-Filing Party:

-Date Filed:

-X4 PHARMACEUTICALS, INC. 955 Massachusetts Avenue, 4 th Floor Cambridge, Massachusetts 02139
+X4 PHARMACEUTICALS, INC. 955 Massachusetts Avenue, 4th Floor Cambridge, Massachusetts 02139